TCM TiVo ALERT

 ED’S BEST BETS:

-DETOUR (October 21, 2:45 am): It’s one of the most vaunted film noirs ever made; a cult classic that first gained its reputation in France and quickly spread to American film buffs.
+DETOUR (October 19, 3:15 am): It’s one of the most vaunted film noirs ever made; a cult classic that first gained its reputation in France and quickly spread to American film buffs.
 It was also one of philosopher Jean-Paul Sartre’s favorite films, and looking at the existential irony that propels much of the film, that is no surprise.
-The myth that now surrounds the film is such that we are now led to believe it was shot by director Edgar G. Ulmer over three days for about $100.
+The myth that surrounds the film is such that we are now led to believe it was shot by director Edgar G. Ulmer over three days for about $100.
 Of course, that’s exaggerating some, but Ulmer was known for his ability to stretch the most from the least.
 For instance, a simple street lamp in a fog-enshrouded studio represents New York City, and a drive-in restaurant and a used-car lot symbolize Los Angeles.
-The story itself is a simple one: Al Roberts, an unemployed piano player, is hitching it from New York to Los Angeles, where his girlfriend is as singer.
+The story itself is a simple one: Al Roberts, an unemployed piano player, is hitching it from New York to Los Angeles, where his girlfriend is a singer.
 When he hits Arizona, a dissolute gambler picks him up and relates a story about a female hitchhiker he had picked up earlier.
 Shortly after he dies of a heart attack.
 Al, panicked, leaves his body by the side of the road and takes his car.
 He stops to pick up a female hitchhiker, and the nightmare begins, for not only is she the hitcher referred to earlier, but also she’s as venomous as a room full of scorpions.
-This is a film that, if you haven’t yet seen it, you should make room on your recorder.
-It’s highly entertaining, and the performances by Tom Neal, and especially by Ann Savage as the Hitchhiker From Hell, are classics of Noir.
+This is a film that, if you haven’t yet seen it, you should make room for on your recorder.
+It’s highly entertaining, and the performances by Tom Neal, and especially by Ann Savage as the Hitchhiker From Hell, are classics of noir.
 Even if you’ve seen it before, it’s worth catching again, just for the hell of it and to see a master craftsman at work.

 For the complete list of films on the TCM TiVo Alert, click here.